fffelix-huang/pychess/README.md

 # pychess

 pychess is a chess game implemented in Python with pygame library.
-It supports castling, en passant, 50 moves rule, threefold repetition, etc.
+It supports pawn promotion, castling, en passant, 50 moves rule, threefold repetition, etc.

 ## Install